-Of the funds in the "With Donor Restrictions" category, \$2,472,550 and \$1,216,388 at December 31, 2019 and 2018, respectively, are to be retained in perpetuity in accordance with donor agreements.
+Of the funds in the "With Donor Restrictions" category, \$2,472,550 at December 31, 2020 and 2019 are to be retained in perpetuity in accordance with donor agreements.
 The remainder of endowments with donor restrictions results from investment return on those assets.